Pivot Works Ltd. converts human fecal sludge into solid fuel for powering local industries (cement and brick plants) in Kigali, Rwanda.

 Pivot fuel is a human waste derived granular solid biomass fuel intended for industrial applications.
 Pivot Works Ltd., is a start-up waste-to-energy company that converts human waste streams in large municipalities to a solid fuel through mechanical processes providing both an energy source and sanitation solution.

 Pivot Works is located in Kigali, Rwanda.

-Industry range for a ton of solid fuel at Pivot Fuel’s energy content (18 GJ per ton) is $45 – $189 USD interview with representative
+Industry range for a ton of solid fuel at Pivot Fuel’s energy content (18 GJ per ton) is 45 USD- 189 USD.
+Interview with representative

 The fuel is created using three major processes: use of a belt filter, mechanical dewatering machine followed by greenhouses for solar drying, and a thermal dryer for sanitizing and homogenizing the form factor of the finished product.
-Human waste is brought to the process site by vacuum trucks and stored in large holding tanks.
+Human waste is brought to the processing site by vacuum trucks and stored in large holding tanks.
 Video of the manufacturing process in the Pivot Plant in Rwanda.

 50 tons as of June 2016 interview with representative